GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Here, ``data`` is the pointer to your memory object.
 The function returns the desired filename via ``filename``.
 This string must be at least ``GMT_STR16`` bytes (16).
 The other arguments have been discussed earlier.
+Specifically for direction, use GMT_IN for reading and GMT_OUT for writing.
 Simply pass this filename in the calling sequence to the module you want to use to indicate which file should be used for reading or writing.
 Note that if you plan to pass a matrix or vectors instead of grids or dataset you must add the modifiers GMT_IS_MATRIX or GMT_IS_VECTOR to ``family`` so that the module knows what to do.
 Finally, in the case of passing ``data`` as NULL you may also control what type of matrix or vector will be created in GMT for the output by adding in the modifiers GMT_VIA_type, as listed in :ref:`types <tbl-viatypes>`.
+Note: GMT tries to minimize data duplication if possible, so if your input arrays are compatible with the data type used by the modules then we may use your array directly.
+This *may* have the side-effect that your input array is modified by the module.
+If you want to prevent this from happening then add GMT_IS_DUPLICATE to the ``direction`` argument and we will duplicate the array internally to make sure your input is truly read-only.

 Import from a virtual file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~